Plompi/VinURL/README.md

 # Commands

 `/vinurl update` manually checks/installs updates for all the external executables that are required for the mod \
-`/vinurl delete` deletes all downloaded audio files that are not being used at that moment for the player\
+`/vinurl delete` deletes all downloaded audio files that are not being used at that moment for the player \
 `/vinurl config` to open the config-screen \
-`/vinurl set <url> <loop>` writes the specified URL to the held Custom Music Disc (can be used if GUI doesnt work)

 # Recipe